Who pays the price for foreign bribery? We all do

 Initiative to Raise Global Awareness of Foreign Bribery

-With this in mind, the OECD launched in December 2009 an Initiative to Raise Global Awareness of Foreign Bribery.
-The goal of the OECD Initiative is to:
+With this in mind, the OECD launched in December 2009 an Initiative to Raise Global Awareness of Foreign Bribery to:

 raise awareness of foreign bribery as a crime